Progress

 Monitoring and assessing progress toward the outcome will occur through the Environmental Literacy Indicator Tool (ELIT).

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in May of 2022.
-It will be reviewed and discussed by the Management Board again in May 2024.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in May of 2020.

 Download Management Strategy (.pdf)